Here’s What You Need to Know About Koh Ngai!

 For those that just need to keep active, then kayaking around Koh Ngai might be your best option for a cheap half-day adventure.
-It depends on how good you are at kayaking, but this is likely to take you a few hours to complete as it is about 10 kilometers around the island in total.
+Depending on how good you are at kayaking, this 10 kilometer trip will most likely take a few hours to complete.

-If you’re not an experienced kayaker and want to tone it back a bit, just kayak down the east coast, around the southern headland, and across to the secluded beaches on the south coast.
+If you’re not an experienced kayaker and want to tone it back a bit, just kayak down the east coast, around the southern headland, and across to the remote beach on the south coast.

 Many of the resorts along Paradise beach offer kayak rental.
 You can typically rent a kayak on Koh Ngai for 100 THB per hour, or 500 THB for the full day.

-Koh Ngai Divers has recently started sunset Yoga classes out the front of their dive shop by the beach.
-To join the classes all you need to do in pop in before 4.45pm to register your interest.
+Koh Ngai Divers runs sunset Yoga classes by the beach in front of their dive shop.
+If you want to join just drop by before 4.45pm to register your interest.
 Classes run for about 75 minutes and cost 400 THB per session per person.
 They also do a package of 5 classes for 1,600 THB.